How We Can Stop the Spread of Coronavirus by Christmas

 When pushed to try this type of program, with all the evidence laid out, our nation’s leaders have demurred, suggesting an FDA regulatory landscape that is too difficult, or have simply refrained and asked: why hasn’t anyone else tried this yet?
 It appears our leaders are failing to understand that we are living history, today, and it is they who must be the leaders to try bold new agendas.

-A large and organized deployment of rapid paper-strip tests can enable the United States to begin to achieve normalcy within weeks – we just need to start now.
+A large and organized deployment of rapid paper-strip tests can enable the United States to begin to achieve normalcy within weeks—we just need to start now.
 Countries like Slovakia and the United Kingdom are currently utilizing mass rapid antigen testing programs and already seeing great success.
 We can take their models a step further, deploy a nation-wide large-scale effort, and demonstrate to the world how the United States will win the war against COVID-19.

 To learn more about Dr. Mina’s plan and get involved with the effort, please visit rapidtests.org.